State Formation and Political Development

 Introduction to Comparative Politics

 Why do some countries achieve governments based on free and fair elections and the rule of law while others struggle with fraudulent elections, corruption, and even political violence?
-While electoral democracy currently represents the most common type of "political order" around the world, the legitimacy of democratic institutions is far from a foregone conclusion in many countries.
+While electoral democracy currently represents the most common type of “political order” around the world, the legitimacy of democratic institutions is far from a foregone conclusion in many countries.
 The spread of representative forms of government has not come without significant challenges both old and new.
-Throughout modern history, there continues to be variation in the types of political systems, or "rules of the game," that govern society---rules that have real consequences for those they govern.
+Throughout modern history, there continues to be variation in the types of political economic systems, or “rules of the game,” that govern society—rules that have real consequences for those they govern.
 This course is organized around core themes in comparative politics, and the major theories therein.
-Topics surveyed include the development of states and nations, democratization, the consequences of different electoral systems, authoritarian and hybrid regimes, development, redistribution, and inequality, and the role of nationalism and ethnicity in politics.
+Topics surveyed include the development of states and nations, democratization, the consequences of different electoral systems, authoritarian and hybrid regimes, economic development, redistribution, and inequality, and the role of nationalism, ideology, and ethnicity in politics.